shengwu/django-projectbuilder/README.md

-Also in order for the app to know Heroku is a production server, this line of code will add a heroku config variable for 'PRODUCTION' so settings configure accordingly to os.environ
+Also in order for the app to know Heroku is a production server, this line of code will add a heroku config variable for 'PRODUCTION' so settings configure accordingly in os.environ

     heroku config:add PRODUCTION=true

 See
-[Getting Started with Django on Heroku/Cedar](https://devcenter.heroku.com/articles/django) with more on deploying to Heroku.
+[Getting Started with Django on Heroku/Cedar](https://devcenter.heroku.com/articles/django) for more on deploying to Heroku.

 ### Auto Initial Heroku Deploy